nnesse/glbindify/Readme.md

 Extensions
 ----------

 After initializing the bindings you may determine if an extension was successully loaded by checking its corresponding support flag.
 The support flags are named `GLB_<extension name>`.
 An extension support flag will be set to true if it's name was found in the driver's extension string *and* all functions for the extension were located.
-An extension's specific functions and enum values will only be exposed if the macro `GLB_ENABLE_<extension name>` is defined.
+An extension's specific functions and enum values will only be exposed if the macro `GLB_ENABLE_<extension name>` is defined before `glb-glcore.h` is included.

 Example: Checking for the `GL_ARB_texture_storage` extension